timhowgego/Aquius/README.md

 `productFilter` currently supports one of two `type` values:

-* "agency", which assigns a product code for each operator identified in the GTFS (default)
+* "agency", which assigns a product code for each operator identified in the GTFS (default).
-* "mode", which assigns a product code for each vehicle type identified in the GTFS (only the original types and "supported" [extensions](https://developers.google.com/transit/gtfs/reference/extended-route-types) will be named)
+* "mode", which assigns a product code for each vehicle type identified in the GTFS (only the original types and "supported" [extensions](https://developers.google.com/transit/gtfs/reference/extended-route-types) will be named).

 By default GTFS To Aquius will create network filters consisting of all and each (with every filter named in en-US locale), and add keys `index` (list of all GTFS codes) and `network` (arrays structured like the [Data Structure](#data-structure) network key, except references are to GTFS codes, not numerical indices) to the `productFilter` `Object`.
 The easiest way to build bespoke network filters is to process the GTFS data once, then manually edit the `config.json` produced.
 If using GTFS To Aquius via its user interface, a rough count of routes and services by each `productFilter` will be produced after processing, allowing the most important categories to be identified. **Caution:** Pre-defining the `productFilter` will prevent GTFS To Aquius adding or removing entries, so any new operators or modes subsequently added to the GTFS source will need to be added to the `productFilter` manually.